xaratustrah/barion_cpp/README.md

 `git clone https://github.com/xaratustrah/barion`

 and then type `make`.
-Finally you need to install the icons in the ROOTSYS/icons directory.
-Depending where you have installed ROOT (i.e. as a fix installation
-### on / or as a floating installation in your home directory) you may need **sudo**.
+For a complete installation for example in a system directory, you may type

-`make install_icons`
+`
+PREFIX=./path/to/prefix make all db install
+`

-You can also remove the icons at a later time by
+You also have the possibility to make a symlink in a system directory by

-`make uninstall_icons`
+`make symlink`

 #### Building the Database